 Everything You Need to Know About the U.S. Citizenship Test

-As part of the naturalization process, you’ll have to take a citizenship test.
+If you have permanent residency in the U.S., applying for naturalization is the final step toward becoming a U.S. citizen – but as part of the naturalization process, you’ll have to take a citizenship test.
 As Austin immigration attorneys, we get a lot of questions about the U.S. citizenship test: what’s on it, how long is it and how can someone study for it?

-These are answers to the most frequently asked questions about the citizenship test, as well as a few tips from the pros – that way, you’ll be as prepared as possible when it’s your turn to take it.
+These are answers to the most asked questions about the citizenship test, as well as a few tips from the pros – that way, you’ll be as prepared as possible when it’s your turn to take it.

 What is the U.S. Citizenship Test?

-The citizenship test – also called the naturalization test – is a test you take on the same day that you talk to a U.S. Citizenship and Immigration Services (USCIS) officer for your naturalization interview.
+The citizenship test – also called the naturalization test – is a test you take on the same day that you talk to a USCIS officer for your naturalization interview.
 There are two parts to the test: English and civics.
-During the test, you must answer six of 10 questions to pass, and all the questions are asked orally.
+During the test, you must answer six of ten questions to pass, and all the questions are asked orally.

 For most people, the test isn’t incredibly difficult.
-In fact, USCIS has a list of possible questions on its website – and you can study the questions and answers as much as you’d like before you take your test.
+In fact, U.S. Citizenship and Immigration Services has a list of possible questions on its website – and you can study the questions and answers as much as you’d like to before you take your test.

 English